Bashkortostan: History

 Starting from the second half of the 16th century, Bashkiria's territory began taking shape as a part of the Russian state.
-In 1798 the Spiritual Assembly of Russian Muslims was established, an indication that the tsarist government recognized the rights of Bashkirs, Tatars, and other Muslim nations to profess Islam and perform religious rituals.
-Ufa Governorate (guberniya), with a center in Ufa, was formed in 1865—another step towards territorial identification.
+In 1798, the Spiritual Assembly of Russian Muslims was established, an indication that the tsarist government recognized the rights of Bashkirs, Tatars, and other Muslim nations to profess Islam and perform religious rituals.
+Ufa Governorate (guberniya), with a center in Ufa, was formed in 1865—another step toward territorial identification.

-After the Russian Revolution of 1917 were All-Bashkir Qoroltays (conventions) on which a decision on the need to create a national federal republic within Russia.
+After the Russian Revolution of 1917 were the All-Bashkir Qoroltays (conventions), which required a decision on the need to create a national federal republic within Russia.
 As a result, on 28 November 1917, the Bashkir Regional (Central) Shuro (Council) proclaimed the establishment of territorial and national autonomy in areas of Orenburg, Perm, Samara, and Ufa provinces with a predominantly Bashkir population.

 In December 1917, delegates to the All-Bashkir (constituent) Congress, representing the interests of the population edge of all nationalities, voted unanimously for the resolution (Farman #2) of the Bashkir regional Shuro for the proclamation of national-territorial autonomy (of the Republic) Bashkurdistan.
 The congress formed the government of Bashkurdistan, the Pre-parliament—Kese-Qoroltay and other bodies of power and administration, and decisions were made on how to proceed.

-In March 1919, based on the agreements of the Russian Government with the Bashkir Government was formed Bashkir Autonomous Soviet Socialist Republic.
-During the Soviet period, Bashkiria was granted broad autonomous rights—the first among other Russian regions.
+In March 1919, based on the agreements of the Russian Government, the Bashkir Autonomous Soviet Socialist Republic was formed.
+During the Soviet period, Bashkiria was granted broad autonomous rights, the first among other Russian regions.
 The administrative structure of the Bashkir ASSR was based on principles similar to those of other autonomous republics of Russia.

 On 11 October 1990, the Supreme Soviet of the Republic adopted the declaration on state sovereignty of the Bashkir ASSR.
 On 25 February 1992, the Bashkir ASSR was renamed the Republic of Bashkortostan.

 On 31 March 1992, a Federative Compact "On separation of authorities and powers among federal organs of power of the Russian Federation and the organs of power of the Republic of Bashkortostan" was signed.
 On 3 August 1994, a Compact "On separation of authorities and mutual delegating of powers among the organs of power of the Russian Federation and the organs of power of the Republic of Bashkortostan" was signed, granting the republic autonomy.
-This agreement was abolished on 7 July 2005.
+This agreement was unilaterally abolished on 7 July 2005.